 I took part in the One Room Challenge this year and made over my dining room -you can see the big dining room makeover reveal post here.

 One of the biggest projects in the makeover was figuring out How to Refinishing a Dark Wood Veneer Dining Room Table.
-I wasn’t even sure if I could refinish dining room table with a veneer top.
+I wasn’t even sure if I could refinish a dining room table with a veneer top.

 At first, I had hopes of replacing my large dark wood veneer dining table with an antique harvest table or something like the beautiful Restoration Hardware ones that I was drooling over.
 Unfortunately I couldn’t find a harvest table in the budget that was long enough.
 And, I couldn’t afford the Restoration Hardware table either.
-You might be in the same position as me, so I wanted to share how I refinished my old dark wood veneer table, and turned it into my dream table.
+You might be in the same position as me, so I wanted to share how I refinished my old dark wood veneer table, and turned it into my dream table on a budget.

 Can You Refinish A Dining Room Table Veneer Top?

 I actually didn’t realize I could refinish dining room table veneer top, because I thought you could only refinish solid wood furniture.
 After a little research though, I realized I could probably achieve that grey, driftwood finish I’d admired on a solid wood table with my wood veneer surface.